 How to Cook Party Jollof Rice for 30 People (Video)

 Jollof rice is Nigeria’s favorite party/ wedding food – that’s what most of your wedding guest will ask for.
 So, if you’re a DIY Naija bride who does not want to hire commercial party cooks/ caterers or a foreign bride-to-be (getting married to a Nigerian man) that wants to incorporate Nigerian party food at your wedding, this post will show you how.
-Besides, learn – because after the wedding, you’ll want to be cooking this food for your hubby.
+Besides, learn – because, after the wedding, you’ll want to be cooking this food for your hubby.
 Now, I can’t imagine a bride cooking on her own wedding day (don’t do that), but a good idea is to show this article to your catering team.
-If you’ve been wondering what the ‘secret’ ingredients and preparation steps on how to cook party jollof rice for your wedding reception, scroll down to follow the steps in the cooking video tutorial below – the list of ingredients is after the video.
+If you’ve been wondering what the ‘secret’ ingredients and preparation steps on how to cook party jollof rice for your wedding reception, scroll down to follow the steps in the cooking video tutorial below – the list of ingredients are after the video.
 Enjoy!

 Preparation Steps for Party Jollof

 Watch the video above for instructions on how to prepare delicious party jollof rice, Nigerian-style.
 Prefer reading cooking instructions?
 If you prefer written explanation to videos, click here (Dooneys Kitchen) or here (AllNigerianRecipes) or here (Dobbys Signature) for recipe list and cooking instructions on how to make Nigerian party jollof rice.

 Ingredient List for Cooking Nigerian Party Jollof Rice

 - Fresh Tomatoes